 Be aware that road cruising for herps looks suspicious.

-To them, it looks like you are slowly searching for someone or something to pick up, which means criminal behavior.
-They will tailgate you with their bright lights and if you pull over to let them go by, they'll put their red lights on and ask you if you know why they pulled you over.
+To them, it looks like you are slowly searching for someone or something to pick up, which could be criminal behavior.
+They will tailgate you with their bright lights and when you pull over to let them go by, they'll put their red lights on and ask you if you know why they pulled you over.
 Resist the urge to laugh and tell them that it was you who pulled them over.
 (I have never gotten a good response to that joke.)
 I have found most Border Patrol officers to be nice and polite, (but there are exceptions, such as many of those at Organ Pipe or other high-stress high-crime border areas) but nevertheless, even when you explain to them what you are doing, you are likely to be pulled over again and again by different officers.
 It's their job, which means it's your job to understand and expect it to happen.
-One night near the border in New Mexico, I was pulled over six times by four different vehicles - the Sherriff, the DEA, the Border Patrol, and some plain clothes guy in an unmarked vehicle who wouldn't tell me who he worked for.
-One agent eventually told us that we looked extra suspicious because we were driving a rented SUV with smoked windows, which is apprently the drug-smuggler's preferred vehicle.
+One night near the border in New Mexico, I was pulled over six times by six different vehicles, including the Sherriff, the DEA, several Border Patrol vehicles, and some plain clothes guy in an unmarked black vehicle who wouldn't tell me who he worked for.
+(The Men in Black was my guess.)
+One agent eventually told us that we looked extra suspicious because we were driving a rented SUV with tinted windows, which is apprently the drug-smuggler's preferred vehicle.
 Then he told us about a different road where he had seen a lot of snakes.
 Sometimes you can get good herping tips from these guys, and if you see any suspicious behavior or encounter immigrants who want to surremder, let them know.

 What should you do when you find a dead snake on a popular herping road?

-This one is not easy.
+The answer to this one is not easy.
 Most herpers remove dead herps from the road so they don't stop for them again, but if you know that there are other cars on a road at night, you might want to leave a DOR on the road for others to see it.
-This one is up to you.
-I saw several snakes lined up across a well-used road in Texas once, put there by someone who picked up and kept every dead snake they found.
+It's up to you.
+I once saw several snakes lined up across a well-used road in Texas, put there by someone who picked up and kept every dead snake they found.
 This was more a practical joke than it was an attempt to communicate, but it let me see a couple of species I hadn't yet seen that night.